ebisinteidennis/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This repo contains all 0x07 pointers, arrays and strings projects
+This repo contains all 0x07 pointers, arrays and strings